How to Trade Solana 2026: Complete Beginner's Guide to First Trade

 The combination of near-zero fees and sub-second speeds means you can trade frequently without costs eating into your profits — something that's impractical on Ethereum.

-Step 1: Set Up a Solana Wallet
+Step 1: How Do You Set Up a Solana Wallet?

 Your wallet is your gateway to trading on Solana.
 It holds your SOL and tokens, and you'll use it to sign transactions on DEXes.